jakob-schuster/restrander-vignette/README.md

 #### Configuration files

-Restrander download includes configurations for several protocols in the `config` directory.
+The Restrander download includes configurations for several protocols in the `config` directory.
+Because each sequencing protocol uses its own set of primers, you'll need to use the configuration file specific to your protocol.

 <table>
     <thead>